 Hiker Profile: Patrick Fuchs, millennial (38) – Work hard, play hard

-Patrick Fuchs is a 38 year-old millennial who works five days a week at a pizza restaurant.
-Patrick’s approach to completing the trail could be described as “work hard, play hard.”
+Patrick Fuchs was a 38 year-old millennial working five days a week at a pizza restaurant.
+His approach to completing the trail was “work hard, play hard.”
 He chipped away at one or two passages on the weekends, often celebrating at the end of each segment with an adult beverage or two.

 Like Karts, Patrick faithfully shared his AZT journey via social media, especially on the Arizona Hiking group page on Facebook.
 Patrick’s pics from the trail were more numerous and intricate.
 Close-ups of animals are his specialty.
 Sure, they slowed down his pace, but the guy appreciates detail.
 Patrick posted plenty of interesting stories, too; often mentioning other hikers he met through the Arizona Hiking Group.

 Patrick is as serious about socializing as he is hiking.
 During the 11-month span that he covered the AZT, he posted numerous invites for others to join him on different segments of the trail.
 As if time in the great outdoors wasn’t appealing enough, he’d sometimes sweeten the offer with perks like post-hike beers on the deck of a high country brewery, and at a tribute band concert in Tucson.

 A couple of Arizona Trail hiker Patrick Fuch’s Facebook posts:

 Patrick began hiking intently six or seven years ago as a means to cope with losing his job and his marriage.

 “I was sort of forced into starting over from scratch,” Patrick said.
 “Things are not perfect.
 My 401(k) is pitiful.
 So I’m trying to keep a balance.
 But I have something I didn’t used to.
 Funny, I thought AZT would possibly be a capstone to this hiking type of life but it wasn’t.
 It made me want more.”